 Implications for Supplement Users

 Most essential amino acid products do not contain l-tryptophan.
 This means that they do not have complete amino acid profiles.
 We do not recommend tryptophan-containing supplements before or during workouts for two reasons: 1.
 The tryptophan will induce fatigue, as shown above, and 2.
-The tryptophan will compete with your BCAA supplements, and there is much more concrete evidence that BCAAs stimulate muscle synthesis than does l-tryptophan.
+The tryptophan will compete with your BCAA supplements, and there is more evidence that BCAAs may stimulate muscle synthesis than does l-tryptophan.
 In the meantime, we cannot find any scientific evidence that tryptophan has any strong anti-catabolic or anabolic properties, so we’d rather have BCAAs in our bloodstream.

 However, just in case tryptophan does assist with protein synthesis, it would be wise to take it before bed if you have the budget.
 This can then assist with quality sleep and mood elevation thanks to its conversion to melatonin and serotonin.
 Beverly International Density is one such amino acid product with a good amount of tryptophan in it.